Eena, The Curse of Wanyaka Cave - Book III

 “You’re

 right, Amora, Pallador did say he would be watching you.
-And it’s true he assigned someone to keep a
+And it’s true he

-close eye on your actions.”
+assigned someone to keep a close eye on your actions.”

 “Not

 Edgar,” Eena breathed, concerned that her luck would be that bad.
-She swatted at his wandering hands again.
+She swatted

 “If

-child.
-It’s someone you know,
+only!”
+Anesidora chuckled.
+“No, child.
+It’s someone you know, actually.
+Someone

-actually.
-Someone from the governing
+from the governing body itself.”

 Eena